cardstack/cardstack-token/ABOUT.md

    a) A CardStack user purchases CST from the CST smart contract.
 Additionally, the CardStack Foundation may, of its chosing, grant CST to individuals.

    * A CardStack user uses the CST->SSC exchange smart contract to exchange their CST to SSC based on the current market value of CST.
-CST collected from this contract will be added to the reward pool maintained by the CST smart contract
+CST collected from this contract will be added to the reward pool maintained by the CST smart contract.

    b) A CardStack user uses ethers to purchase SSC from the SSC smart contract.